Mephala/Fall2016Swe573-healthTracker/README.md

 Deployable final product will be available for reviewing once there is something actually *implemented*.
 Until this time, *demo versions* of the product's would be available in web-site link.
 However, before even making a *mock-up demo*, requirements must be clarified so please wait until [requirement elicitation research issue](https://github.com/Mephala/Fall2016Swe573_healthTracker/issues/1) is closed.

+**Project Wiki**

+As project begins to get into shape, [project wiki page](https://github.com/Mephala/Fall2016Swe573_healthTracker/wiki) will be showing directives how to use and get best from the web-application.

+**How to Run this project**

+As this is a completely open-source project, anyone can run this project.
+But before, you need [Mysql Server](https://dev.mysql.com/downloads/mysql/) installed on your system.
+[Hibernate ORM](http://hibernate.org/) framework handles DBA relations, however project requires an active **Mysql User** with *read-write-update* privileges.

+*Import* [pom.xml](https://github.com/Mephala/Fall2016Swe573_healthTracker/blob/master/pom.xml) with *Maven* and project is all set-up.
+To actually run the server, you should either give *maven command* below:

+`clean install tomcat7:run`

+In order to get *WAR* deployable for seperate *Tomcat* container, you can just *build* the project and get *WAR* file created from *target* folder, which is automatically created by *Maven*.

+For only building project, without calling embedded *Tomcat:RUN* command:

+`clean install`